robertoBosio/LESS/README.md

 ```

 ### Run
+The connection to the KRIA must be done via ssh.

 1. To search a query inside a graph add an entry formatted as '/path/to/datagraph /path/to/query #solutions' in the file run_list.txt which is located under the scripts  directory.